juji-io/docs/docs/design.md

 first column (**`ID`**) and the last column (**`Comment`**) can be left empty, the empty columns must still exist and cannot be deleted.

 * **ID** You can use this column to give your Q&A pair a name/label.
-This label is especially useful if you want to group all different question expressions without duplicating the same answer (e.g., rows 2-3 and rows 5-6 representing two sets of Q&As).
 If you don't provide an ID, Juji will automatically generate one.
+This label is especially useful if you want to group all varied question expressions without duplicating the same answer (e.g., rows 2-3 and rows 5-6 representing two sets of Q&As).
+The question expressions with the same ID are considered the **same** question.

-* **Question** This column holds questions.
+* **Question** This column holds questions and their varied expressions.

 * **Answer** This column holds answers.
+You can enter alternative answers to the same question.
+This will make your chatbot sound more intelligent.
+When there are alternative answers, a chatbot randomly chooses one to use when answering a matched question.

 * **Comment** This column holds your comments, which is optional.